 The concept of human rights is something that binds all 7.7 billion of us human beings together, no matter where we’re from or what our background is.
-Yet it’s an idea that can often be complex and sometimes infringed upon.
+Yet it’s an idea that can often be complex and infringed upon.
 We take a look at everything you need to know about human rights, including what they are, why they’re important, and how you can stand up for them.

 What are human rights?

-- They’re indivisible, meaning they must be considered as a whole.
+- They’re interconnected and indivisible, so each is dependent on the others and they must be considered as a whole.

 - They’re non-discriminatory, so they have to apply to all without bias.

 People have held various ideas about the fundamental rights that every person is born with since humans first existed, but the Universal Declaration of Human Rights was an attempt to capture them in writing, in a document that all countries could sign and promise to uphold.
 The UDHR was adopted by the UN General Assembly in 1948, and was created as a result of the experience of the Second World War.
 The atrocities committed during this time, which included the Holocaust, inspired the international community of world leaders to try and prevent this from happening again.